Powdery Mildew on Roses: How To Get Rid Of Mildew On Roses

 When you are finished pruning, clean your pruning shears thoroughly with a bleach solution and wipe them dry.

-Inspect your rose bushes regularly for any signs of powdery mildew and deal with signs of infestation promptly by removing affected foliage and treating your plants with an antifungal solution.
+Inspect your rose bushes regularly for any signs of powdery mildew roses and deal with signs of infestation promptly by removing affected foliage and treating your plants with an antifungal solution.

 Use ground watering only.

-Never water your roses from overhead as this will raise the relative humidity around the plants,
+Never water your roses from overhead, as this will raise the relative humidity around the plants,

 Remember roses having waxy leaves or shiny leaves will be less likely to contract powdery mildew.